 - Board of Education.
-LPS is governed by a board of education that has a strong reputation for commitment and passion to do what is right for students and staff despite financial and political challenges. - Strategic Plan.
-LPS is data driven through strategic planning, as we focus our decision-making on what is best for ALL kids all of the time. - Community Support.
-The Lincoln community has the highest of expectations for student success and, in turn, it supports our work through many community partnerships. - Student Success.
-LPS constantly moves the academic needle for students because here "All means all."
+A seven-member board of education governs LPS with a strong reputation for commitment and passion for doing what is right for students and staff despite financial and political challenges. - Strategic Plan.
+LPS is data-driven through strategic planning, as we focus our decision-making on what is best for ALL students all of the time. - Community Support.
+The Lincoln community has the highest expectations for student success, and in turn, our work is supported through many community partnerships. - Student Success.
+LPS constantly moves the academic needle for students because here, "All means all."

-On behalf of all LPS employees and the Lincoln Board of Education, welcome to Lincoln Public Schools.
+On behalf of all LPS employees and the Lincoln Board of Education, welcome to the Lincoln Public Schools.